Data Quality Management What, Why, How – Best Practices

 • Structure: Do data values exist in the correct pattern and/or format?

-• Completeness: Is your data as comprehensive as you need it to be?
+• Completeness: Is your data as comprehensive as you need it to be or are there missing values?

 • Consistency: Do disparate data stores have the same data values for the same records?